-To develop in Fuhuanites the love for physical activities and the commitment to a healthy lifestyle
+To develop strength in character, love for physical activities and pursuance of a healthy lifestyle

 The approach focuses on the three learning areas of Physical Education: Physical Activities, Physical Health and Fitness, and Outdoor Education

 - Application of skills and concepts across a variety of authentic physical activity settings

 - Participation in recreational and organised non-competitive physical activities

 - Personal Safety when engaging in Physical Activities

 - Imparting of values and life skills such as resilience, ruggedness and teamwork